 Each and every litter we produce is raised in the safety of our home with us, where we can provide continuous, loving care.
 All of our litters are born in our spare bedroom, which we've converted into our puppy nursery.
 I sleep right next to our puppies in our nursery every night for the first two weeks of their lives, so I hear every cry and movement those babies make.
 They are so fragile during their first few weeks of life, so it is important we stay close to detect and treat any signs of distress before they turn into an emergency situation.

-The puppies stay in our nursery for the first 3 weeks or so, where they develop basic skills like being handled, crawling and walking.
+The puppies stay in our nursery for the first 3-4 weeks, where they develop basic skills like being handled, crawling and walking.
 We begin nail trims at 1 week of age, and we continue with nail trims weekly until they leave our care.
 We play classical music at a low volume to introduce sounds in a stress-free way once their ears open, and to help keep mom happy and relaxed.

 During days 3-16, our puppies experience Early Neurological Stimulation (ENS) using the US Military's Bio-Sensor Program.
 ENS helps to stimulate the neurological system, which improves the growth and development of the puppy's immune system, cardiovascular system and stress tolerance.
 Studies show that performing ENS can also provide a greater resistance to diseases.
 Please Click Here if you'd like to learn more about ENS.

-In conjunction with ENS, we will now be performing Early Scent Introduction (ESI) with all our pups as well.
+In conjunction with ENS, we perform Early Scent Introduction (ESI) with all our pups during days 3 - 16 as well.
 ESI is designed to enhance a puppy's ability to identify and react to specific scents.
 Dogs that are introduced to ESI not only have better scenting skills as adults to perform certain tasks or jobs, they have also proven to have a more optimistic attitude toward life and with that, fewer behavioural problems.
 Please Click Here if you'd to learn more about ESI.